joelparkerhenderson/demo-swift-excel-xlsx-reader-writer/README.md

   * Run the project.
   * It should compile and launch a blank simulator.
-  * The Xcode console should now show the word "Alpha".
+  * The Xcode console should now show the text "Sheet1" and "Alpha".

 ## Tracking